 Umbrella Girls Shade Women’s Motorcycling Image

-After watching Valentino Rossi battle it out with Dani Pedrosa; where in the second final lap Rossi took lead and positioned his win (Fourth podium of the year); I decided to stay tuned and observe the next TV program.
+After watching Valentino Rossi battle it out with Dani Pedrosa; where in the second final lap Rossi took lead and positioned his win (Fourth podium of the year); I decided to stay tuned and observe the next televised program.
 It turned out to be the final AMA Superbike series race at Laguna Seca, California.

 During the Supersport race a bad crash by Hayes sent out the red flag.
 While waiting for the situation to be cleaned up the broadcaster attempted to entertain viewers and fill in air time.
 One of the features hyped even before the commercial break was that Ben Bostrom (a former favourite of mine back in his Ducati World Superbike riding days) would be demonstrating the how-to skills of being an -umbrella girl.

 When cameras brought us back to track side, we were at Ben Bostrom’s pit where he initiated the segment by saying not once, but three times that “not only do “umbrella girls:

 (2) “look good”.
 More words…

 (3) “look good and do help to keep the sun off the rider while waiting on the grid in his leathers”, added Ben Bostrom.